EGI-Federation/documentation/content/en/providers/rod/faq/_index.md

 ---
-title: "FAQs"
+title: "FAQ"
-weight: 1
+weight: 70
 type: docs
-description: "FAQs concerning the ROD activity."
+description: "FAQ concerning the ROD activity."
 ---

 ## How to handle issues during weekends and public holidays?